civilware/tela/TELA-INDEX-1/README.md

 curl --request POST --data-binary   @TELA-INDEX-1.bas http://127.0.0.1:30000/install_sc;
 ```

+The following manual transaction portions will be split with a getgasestimate example call first, and then the follow-up with the respective fees that were present in that exact scenario.
+It's up to you to modify the fees parameter to reflect the 'gasstorage' return of getgasestimate.

 #### Update TELA-INDEX-1
-The update portion will be split with a getgasestimate example call first, and then the follow-up with the respective fees that were present in that exact scenario.
-It's up to you to modify the fees parameter to reflect the 'gasstorage' return of getgasestimate.
+Publicly deployed `TELA-INDEX-1` contracts can be updated by their owners.
+If a `TELA-INDEX-1` is deployed anonymously (*ringsize above 2*) it is immutable.
+Updating allows for creators to make changes to their applications and content.
+Each execution of a `TELA-INDEX-1` smart contracts UpdateCode function will store its TXID as a uint64 key in the smart contract allowing for past states to be retrieved from mutable contracts.

 - GetGasEstimate
 ```json